This is a documentation for Board Game Arena: play board games online !

 var targetColor = this.gamedatas.players[ notif.args.player_id ].color;

-// Make these discs blink and set them to the specified color
+// Made these discs blinking and set them to the specified color

 for( var i in notif.args.turnedOver )